Halunen Law Represents Five Globe University Students in Class-Action Suit

 A recent article by the Star Tribune reported on five current and former students of Globe University who have filed a class-action lawsuit against the for-profit school.
 The class-action suit follows shortly after a recent whistleblower suit awarded Heidi Weber, a former dean at the school, $395,000.

-The students contacted Weber’s attorneys, Halunen & Associates about “potential legal grievances.”
+The students contacted Weber’s attorneys, Halunen Law about “potential legal grievances.”
 The students claim that Globe University in Woodbury, mislead and manipulated prospective students.
 They also accused the University of lying about its job-placement rates, accreditation, and transfer opportunities to other institutions.
 Their lawsuit was filed Wednesday, October 2 in Hennepin County District Court.

 The lawsuit refers to,

 “Globe’s fraudulent, misleading and deceptive statements or omissions to cover up the true characteristics, standards, and quality of the credits earned at its institutions or the inability to transfer them to other post secondary institutions;”